saptarshibasu/kafka-study/README.md

 * **Idempotence** - `enable.idempotence`
   * Each producer will be assigned a PID by the broker
 * **Hardware & OS**
-  * Kafka brokers with a larger page cache helps in better consumer client performnce provided the consumers are lagging only a little from the producer.
-This ensures that the broker doen't need to reread the messages from the disk.
-Therefore, it is recommended not to run any other application in the broker host
   * On AWS, for lower latency I/O optimized instances will be good
   * Extents File System (XFS) & ZFS perform well for Kafka Workload
   * the mountpoints should have `noatime` option set to eliminate the